ChatTheatre/SkotOS-Doc/setup_jitsi.md

 node src/main.js config.json
 ~~~

 You'll need to add this to your cron setup, or otherwise make sure the server gets started automatically.
+There's a chat_admin_server deploy script that can run the server for you (see above) or you can do it manually like this.

 ## Jitsi and Local Dev (Don't, If You Can Avoid It)